Boostcamp logo

 ABOUT THE PROGRAM

-Campbell PRS is a no-nonsense, heavy-hitting 4-5 days per week, 12-week strength program designed to help you build real power in the big four: squat, bench press, and deadlift.
+Campbell PRS is a no-nonsense, heavy-hitting 4-5 days per week, 12-week strength program designed to help you build real power in the big four: squat, bench press, deadlift, and overhead press.
 If you’re not serious about chasing PRs, this program isn’t for you.

 PROGRAM OVERVIEW